bumbelbee777/Nanite/README.md

-# 🎮 SillyAI - Quantum Wavefunction Learning
+# 🎮 SillyAI - A Leap Towards AGI?

 <div align="center">

-*A quantum-inspired transformer model for general-purpose use cases*
+*A neuro-symbolic complex-valued transformer model pushing the boundaries of AI architecture*

 </div>

 ## 🌟 Overview

-SillyAI is an advanced transformer model that combines quantum computing principles with modern deep learning techniques.
-It specializes in learning and predicting quantum wavefunctions, making it particularly powerful for physics simulations and quantum system analysis.
+SillyAI is a groundbreaking transformer model that combines quantum computing principles with modern deep learning techniques.
+Its unique neuro-symbolic complex-valued architecture sets it apart from other models, making it particularly powerful for fields such as reasoning, physics simulations, and quantum system analysis.

 <div align="center">
   <img src="media/wavefunction_evolution.gif" alt="Wavefunction Evolution" width="600"/>